ajitagupta/frontend-engineering-lab/README.md

 * Keep every example intentionally small and focused.
 * Document not only *what* works, but *why* it works.

-The goal is not to become a React expert overnight, but to become a better frontend engineer through deliberate practice.
+The goal is not to master a frontend framework overnight, but to build a solid understanding of the engineering principles behind modern frontend applications.

 ---